opengsn/docs/javascript-client/tutorial.md

     }
 ```

-The main logic should be placed in the `_preRelayedCall` method, the decision whether to pay for a
+The main logic should be placed in the `_preRelayedCall` method, where the decision whether to pay for a
-transaction or not.
+transaction or not is made.
 The `GNSType.RelayRequest` type is defined
 [here](https://github.com/opengsn/gsn/blob/release/contracts/interfaces/GsnTypes.sol).
 It includes multiple fields - we’ll use the `.target`, which is the target contract.